The Farm Experience Days Are Currently on Hold and Not Offered

-Become a canny consumer and clever cook with our half and whole Butchery and Meat Cookery days.
+Become an informed individual, a canny consumer and clever cook with our half and whole day Farm Walks, Butchery and Meat Cookery days.

 Whole Day: Butchery, Farming and Meat Cookery

-What participants said about our last Butchery and Meat Cookery Day
+What participants have said about our Farm Walks, Butchery and Meat Cookery Experiences

-"The most interesting thing for me was…] "…Seeing where all the cuts on the carcass come from and how nearly everything is used, and also the cooking tips from Laurel, I wasn't expecting that.
-Also the energy and enthusiasm for the farm, vary informative and thought provoking."
+"The most interesting thing for me was seeing where all the cuts on the carcass come from and how nearly everything is used, and also the cooking tips from Laurel, I wasn't expecting that.
+Also the energy and enthusiasm for the farm, very informative and thought provoking."
 Sue, Lumphanan

-Should you wish to book 'a place on a day' or arrange a group booking, please email Megan on email@example.com
+Should you wish to reserve a place on a day, arrange a group booking or purchase a gift voucher as a present for one of the experiences, please email Fi on email@example.com